Theohaines/notely/README.md

 ## A lightweight notetaking app built in HTML, CSS and JS

-### I would not reccomend trying to local host this atm lol
+### I would not try to local host this atm lol.
+Support for that is coming soon.